mel-edo/Python-sem3/README.md

 ## Requirements

 - Python 3.x
-- Any additional libraries or dependencies will be listed in the respective project directories.
+- Any additional libraries or dependencies will be listed in the respective lab directories.

 ## License